chriseldredge/Klondike/README.md

 ### .NET Back End

-The c# projects can be build on Windows or OS X / Linux.
+The c# projects can be built on Windows or OS X / Linux.
 On Windows, install Visual Studio 2013 and the Microsoft.NET Framework 4.5 SDK.
 On OS X / Linux, install the [Mono MDK](http://www.mono-project.com/download/)

-Mono can also be installed by homebrew on OS X.
+Mono can also be installed by [homebrew](http://brew.sh/) on OS X.

 ## Front End development without .NET